aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 1. Difficulty troubleshooting issues for a single cluster when there are so many resources to sift through.
 2. High levels of load on a bootstrap cluster when executing an upgrade, since the clusterctl move operation will take all the CAPI components inside a namespace and instatiate them on the bootstrap cluster.
 This can result in heavy and unnecessary load on the bootstrap cluster

-This document aims to solve that, by allowing customers to instantiate the underlying CAPI/CAPX/etcd resources under the Cluster's namespace, rather than all being dumped into `eksa-system`.
+This document aims to solve that, by allowing customers to instantiate the underlying CAPI/CAPX/etcd resources in a newly defined namespace, rather than all being dumped into `eksa-system`.
 This change would make it so customers would be able to put these resources virtually in any namespace, despite the fact that they may be considered eks-a internal components.

 ### Tenets